CloudDefenseAI/Qina-Hybrid/EKS_CLUSTER_SETUP.md

 - **AWS Account** with appropriate permissions
 - **AWS CLI** installed and configured
 - **kubectl** installed

+## Login to AWS terminal to proceed with executing the commands.

 ## Step 1: Install eksctl